Ultimate Newquay Beach Guide

 Photo credit: i.know uk, Flickr

 Tolcarne is the next beach to join this series of coves along the edge of Newquay town.
 A beautifully crescent-shaped beach, Tolcarne is set against a backdrop of cliffs just below Cliff Road.
 Like Towan it is perfect for easy swimming, surfing and exploration of rock pools at low tide.
-Tolcarne can be seen from a grassy open space on the cliff above, Barrowfields, which is a lovely walk for dogs and families to enjoy the beautiful sights Newquay has to offer.
+Tolcarne can be seen from a grassy open space on the cliff above, Barrowfields, which is a lovely walk for dogs and families to enjoy the beautiful views Newquay has to offer.
 There is access from a sloping roadway or steps and plenty of facilities.
-With beach huts and tents, sunbathing platforms, cafe, shop, beach trays, surfboard hire, this beach has all you need for a family day out.
+With beach huts and tents, sunbathing platforms, café, shop, beach trays and surfboard hire; this beach has all you need for a family day out.
 The surf school of qualified BSA instructors offers individual and group lessons for novice and intermediate surfers.
 There is no car park, but only a short walk from the centre of town.
 Lifeguard cover is again from mid-May to September.
 Unfortunately, there is a dog ban from the 1st of April till the 31st of October.

 6. Lusty Glaze Beach